-Our certified nurse midwives provide family-centered, comprehensive care for women beginning at age 13 and throughout each stage of your health.
-Our compassionate, supportive approach encourages you to ask questions, make informed choices, and become an integral part of your own, personalized care.
+Our certified nurse midwives (CNMs) provide family-centered healthcare for women starting at age 13 and throughout each stage of your life.
+We take a compassionate, supportive approach, encouraging you to ask questions, make informed choices, and play an integral role in your care.

-“Our highly skilled midwives devote themselves to spending time with their patients so as to provide the best in personalized, patient-centered care.
-They are a nurturing source of strength and support through labor, delivery, and through any time of change a woman may face in her overall health and wellness.”
+“Our highly skilled midwives are dedicated to spending time with our patients to provide the best in personalized, patient-centered care.
+We are a nurturing source of strength and support through labor, delivery, and through any time of change a woman may face in her overall health and wellness.”

 To view a list of all of our providers, please click here.